 PCOA (Act 735) funds are appropriated annually for the Council by the Louisiana Legislature and remitted to the Council via the Governor's Office of Elderly Affairs (GOEA).
 The Council's management may use these "Act 735" funds at its discretion to fund any of its programs provided the program is benefiting elderly people (those who are at least 60 years old).
-In fiscal year 2023, the Council received this grant money into its General Fund and management transferred all of its \$100,000 PCOA funds to the Title III (\$76,165) and Senior Center (\$23,835) Funds to help pay for those fund's program expenditures.
+During the year, the Council received this grant money into its General Fund and management transferred all of its PCOA (\$100,000) grant funds to the Title III programs to help pay for program expenditures of those funds.